MAshhal/ComposeCompilerConventionPlugin/README.md

 A guide to implement compose compiler gradle plugin in multi-module project using convention plugins.

+Purpose of this was to guide others as I didn't find enough information online regarding this.
+If you're not using convention plugins and wish to migrate, checkout [official documentation](https://developer.android.com/develop/ui/compose/compiler)

 > [!IMPORTANT]
 > Before proceeding, make sure your kotlin version is at least 2.0.0